-In the case of the Subscriber issuing the private key, the CA issuing the certificate must confirm the possession of the key in the Certificate Signing Request (CSR).
-Once the certificate is a EU Qualified certificate, the key must be generated and stored on a QSCD (Qualified Secure Cryptographic Provider).
+In the case of the Subscriber generating the private key, the CA issuing the certificate must confirm the possession of the key in the Certificate Signing Request (CSR).
+Once the certificate is a qualified certificate, the key must be generated and stored on a QSCD (Qualified Secure Cryptographic Provider).